-August 3, 1994 – The Biodiversity Legal Foundation, later merged with the Center for Biological Diversity, and Predator Project submitted a petition to list the American wolverine as a threatened or endangered species under the Endangered Species Act.
+August 3, 1994 – The Biodiversity Legal Foundation, later merged with the Center for Biological Diversity, and Predator Project submitted a petition to list American wolverines as a threatened or endangered species under the Endangered Species Act.

-April 19, 1995 – The U.S. Fish and Wildlife Service found the 1994 petition to hold inadequate information to call for listing the wolverine.
+April 19, 1995 – The U.S. Fish and Wildlife Service found the 1994 petition to hold inadequate information to call for listing wolverines.

-July 14, 2000 – The Biodiversity Legal Foundation (now the Center) and allies submitted another petition to the Service to list the American wolverine as a threatened or endangered species under the Endangered Species Act.
+July 14, 2000 – The Biodiversity Legal Foundation (now the Center) and allies submitted another petition to the Service to list American wolverines as a threatened or endangered species under the Endangered Species Act.

 October 21, 2003 – The Service published a 90-day petition finding announcing that the 2000 petition failed to present substantial information indicating that listing the wolverine was warranted.